Friday, February 3, 2023

 DM Techniques -- the core of DMing.
 Not game system specific, although there may be some influence.

 Fundamental Rule / Term Defintions.
-Creatures and objects definition up all the time in interpreting rules, mostly because they lack.
-I refinned these answers as I learned more.
+Creature and object definition show up all the time in interpreting rules.
+I refined these answers as I learned more.

 Real-world medieval history and game economy.
 These are among the most interesting to research, as you learn something about the real world.